paralect/plato/README.md

 Some services are well consumable by any application, even when application is not part of Plato.
-For example, scheduler that communicates over HTTP or image processing services, or grid computation etc.
+For example, scheduler that communicates over HTTP or image processing services, or grid computation, or WebDriver tests etc.

+It means that Plato should be always running and always available.

 ## Userland: